QNetITQ/WaveFox/README.md

 * `Style.Australis` > `True`
 * `Style.Chrome-Old` > `True`

 To move tabs under the bookmarks bar, create a key below:
 * `Style.Tabs-On-Bottom` > `True`
 * `browser.tabs.drawInTitlebar` > `0` (To display window control buttons on Windows 7/8.
 Not necessary for other systems)

-There are 2 kinds of icons available.
 To enable icons, create one of the keys below:
 * `Style.Menu-Icons-Regular` > `True`
 * `Style.Menu-Icons-Filled` > `True`